 What kinds of trips are covered

-- Primary care and specialty care (cardiology, neurology, oncology, orthopedics, psychiatry, and others)
+- Specialty care (cardiology, neurology, oncology, endocrinology, orthopedics, urology, gastroenterology, pulmonology, psychiatry, and others)

-- Behavioral health (outpatient mental health, substance use treatment, methadone clinic visits)
+- Behavioral health (outpatient mental health, substance use disorder treatment, methadone clinic visits)

-- Dental (limited for adults, full for pediatric under EPSDT), vision, and hearing
+- Dental (limited for adults, full for pediatric under Early and Periodic Screening, Diagnostic, and Treatment (EPSDT))

-- Dialysis (typically three times weekly with a standing order); chemotherapy and radiation oncology; wound care
+- Dialysis (typically three times weekly with a standing order)

-- Hospital outpatient departments; Federally Qualified Health Centers and Rural Health Clinics
+- Federally Qualified Health Centers and Rural Health Clinics

 - Court-ordered evaluations if Medicaid-covered